What to Eat on an Autoimmune + Sjogren’s Diet

 Even though it is relatively unheard of, Sjögren’s is one of the most common autoimmune diseases, affecting upward of 4 million Americans, mostly women.
 (Tennis superstar Venus Williams has Sjögren’s).

 As I share in my story, I feel INCREDIBLY fortunate to be in good health despite being diagnosed with Sjögren’s.
-But, many women {and men} suffer from extremely debilitating symptoms that greatly impact their daily living and quality of life.
+But many people suffer from extremely debilitating symptoms that greatly impact their daily living and quality of life.

 Why Autoimmune + Sjogren’s Awareness is SO Important

-• BOTTOM LINE: We need more traditional and complementary research so better treatment options are available to help people affected with Sjögren’s and other autoimmune conditions thrive and live their healthiest lives.
+- BOTTOM LINE: We need more traditional and complementary research to make better treatment options available to help people affected by Sjögren’s and other autoimmune conditions thrive and live their healthiest lives.

-• More awareness also brings more compassion.
+- More awareness also brings more compassion.
 Most people living with an autoimmune disease will tell you their friends & family, although well-intentioned, don’t “get it”.
-Or, even worse, may not even believe they really are sick.
+Or, even worse, they may not believe they are really sick.
 The stress from this can add to symptoms and make things even worse.

 What to Eat on an Autoimmune + Sjogren’s Diet

-It’s not hard to imagine that, with a lack of funding in general, there is very little in the way of research on the best diet for Sjogren’s and other autoimmune diseases.
+It’s not hard to imagine that, given the lack of funding in general, there is very little research on the best diet for Sjögren’s and other autoimmune diseases.
 Having dealt with this firsthand, I want to empower people to find the best diet for them.
 No one diet fits all.

 1. Eat an Anti-Inflammatory Diet.

-The Mediterranean Diet , DASH Diet, and MIND Diet are three diets that are anti-inflammatory and delicious too!
+The Mediterranean Diet, DASH Diet, and MIND Diet are three anti-inflammatory, delicious diets!

-• Choose whole, minimally processed foods as much as possible.
-Although research is preliminary, food additives, like sugars, salt, emulsifiers (i.e polysorbate-80), and microbial transglutaminase, are being studied for their potential role in developing autoimmune disease.
+- Choose whole, minimally processed foods as much as possible.
+Although research is preliminary, food additives, such as sugars, salt, emulsifiers (e.g., polysorbate-80), and microbial transglutaminase, are being studied for their potential role in the development of autoimmune disease.

 2. Test for celiac disease, try a gluten-free diet.

-Although no research suggests a gluten-free diet will help all autoimmune diseases, following a gluten-free diet has done wonders for my health.
-Studies do show that celiac disease is far more common in Sjögren’s {up to 15%} than in the general population {~1%}.
+Although no research suggests that a gluten-free diet will help all autoimmune diseases, following one has done wonders for my health.
+Studies do show that celiac disease is far more common in Sjögren’s (up to 15%) than in the general population (~1%).

 And many other autoimmune diseases are associated with celiac disease.
 This includes Addison’s Disease, Type 1 Diabetes, Autoimmune Thyroid Disease, and more.

 In addition, a very small study conducted in Sweden showed a possible link between Sjögren’s syndrome and non-celiac gluten sensitivity.
-Hopefully, more studies will be done on gluten intolerance /sensitivity and autoimmune disease in the near future.
+Hopefully, more studies will be conducted on gluten intolerance/sensitivity and autoimmune disease in the near future.

-Because there is no current FDA-approved test for gluten sensitivity, you test for it by 1st ruling our celiac disease or wheat allergy.
+Keep in mind that there is no FDA-approved test for gluten sensitivity; you test for it by 1st ruling out celiac disease or wheat allergy.

 If you decide to try a gluten-free diet trial after testing for celiac, I highly recommend you work with a dietitian specializing in gluten-free diets.
 S(he) can help you optimize your nutrition and ensure you get all the nutrients you need.